Australian Bombshell Tarsha Whitmore Spills Out Of Tiny Pink Bikini In Beachside Snap

 Tarsha Whitmore is enjoying the warm temperatures in Australia.
-Her latest Instagram update showed her enjoying time outside in a itty-bitty pink bikini that put all of her curves on display.
+Her latest Instagram update showed her enjoying time outside in an itty-bitty pink bikini that put all of her curves on display.

 In the post, Tarsha was standing on the beach with palm trees and the ocean behind her.
 With blue skies above, it was a pretty landscape, but Tarsha was stealing the show in her bikini.
 The two-piece number featured a halter-style top that barely covered her breasts, showing off plenty of cleavage and underboob.
 The bottoms were a classic bikini style with strips of fabric that rode high on Tarsha’s hips, calling attention to her slender waist.
-On full display was Tarsha’a toned abs and thighs.
+On full display was Tarsha’s toned abs and thighs.
 Her bronze skin glowed in the outdoor light as she posed with her hands on her booty.

 The Australian beauty wore a full face of makeup that featured dark brows, contoured cheeks and red color on her lips.
 She went with minimum accessories and only wore a belly piercing.
 The photo captured Tarsha’s ponytail in a gust of wind as she looked off to the side with a smile on her face.